Israeli army launches new raid at Gaza's Al Shifa Hospital

 Live updates: Follow the latest from Israel-Gaza

-Israel launched an operation on Monday around Al Shifa Hospital, Gaza's largest medical facility located in the north of the Gaza Strip, as air strikes heavily damaged the neighbourhood around it.
+Israel launched an operation on Monday around Al Shifa Hospital, the largest medical centre in the north of the Gaza Strip, as air strikes damaged the area around it.

 Military operations were previously carried out at Al Shifa in November, sparking an international outcry when Israeli soldiers besieged and then raided the complex despite the presence of thousands of patients and health workers.